 - A venue spent £17 on last minute reminders of a concert and filled the final 50 seats at £20 each.
 Return was £1,000.
 ROI: 5,882%

-Wanna give SMS Marketing a go?
+Wanna give SMS a go?
 Here are some tips

-So, if I have convinced you to give SMS Marketing a try, below are 5 tips every business owner should know about SMS Marketing before you get started.
+So, if I have convinced you to give marketing messages a try, below are 5 tips every business owner should know about bulk messaging before you get started.
 It will help you drive more revenue and customer engagement.

 Know the Rules